Primary tabs

 Teaching

-In addition, students are encouraged to integrate themselves into the research culture of CFI by attending research seminars, reading groups, conferences and other events at the centre, as well as other lectures, seminars and events relevant to their interests within the wider University.
+In addition, students are encouraged to integrate themselves into the research culture of CFI by attending research seminars, reading groups, conferences and other events at the Centre, as well as other lectures, seminars and events relevant to their interests within the wider University.

-One to one supervision | Students can expect 10 hours of one-on-one supervision: one for the Critical Analysis Essay, two for Research Essay 1, three for Research Essay 2 and four for the Dissertation.
+One to one supervision | Students can expect 10 hours of one-on-one supervision.
 The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision. |

 ---|---|

-Seminars & classes | At least 36 hours of taught seminars per year (12 for the core module, 6 hours per elective module).
-24 hours of student-led work in progress seminars per year. |
+Seminars & classes | Students will receive at least 36 hours of taught seminars per year (12 for the core module, 6 hours per elective module) and approximately 24 hours of student-led work in progress seminars per year. |

 Lectures | Students are encouraged to attend lectures, research seminars and reading groups relevant to their interests. |